-The skin is the body’s largest organ, and it serves many vital functions.
+The skin is the body’s largest organ, serving many vital functions.
 For example, it protects the body from infection and injury, regulates body temperature, and absorbs nutrients from food.
 The skin is also unique in that it is constantly regenerating.
 New skin cells are generated every day to replace those that are lost.

 The skin comprises three layers: the outer epidermis, the middle dermis, and the inner hypodermis.
 The epidermis is the outermost layer and comprises several different types of cells.
 The most common type of cell in the epidermis is called a keratinocyte.
 Keratinocytes produce keratin, a tough protein that helps protect the skin from infection and environmental damage.

-The dermis is the middle layer of the skin and is made up of connective tissue and blood vessels.
+The dermis is the middle layer of the skin and comprises connective tissue and blood vessels.
 In addition, the dermis contains hair follicles, sweat glands, and sebaceous glands.
 The hypodermis is the deepest layer of the skin and consists of fat and connective tissue.

 The many skin parts play a huge role in protecting the body’s internal organs.
-However, because it is an external part of the body, it’s exposed to all the elements.
+However, because it is an external body part, it’s exposed to all the elements.
 This makes it susceptible to all sorts of skin conditions.

-Here are seven of the most common skin conditions and how to deal with them.
+Here are five of the most common skin conditions and how to deal with them.

 Acne is a condition that affects the skin’s oil glands and hair follicles.
 Blackheads, whiteheads, or pimples characterize it.
 Acne is most commonly seen in teenagers.